JarJarMP/CodingSessions/2015.08.18/README.md

 ```
 * I have the nodejs interactive javascript console, task finished
 ### Phase1 - sidenote
-* Create a container which does 'nothing', but you can start/stop it - add a name to container during run command
+* create a container which does 'nothing', but you can start/stop it - add a name to container during run command
 ```bash
 $ docker run -i -t -d --name=mynodejs codingsessions/nodejs:20150818 /bin/bash
 $ docker stop mynodejs